Routes change over time: the goats erode a new path, or a landslide covers up the old. This page will give any known changes.

 Walk 6.
 Kokkino Lithari and the Corner

 In particular page 44 [of first edition] first paragraph - the dried-up river bed - it should be dry again; however the path has been obliterated here and you will need to find a way across and up to the old path - which can still be seen perched three metres above the stream bed.
 Also - page 44 - the distinctive scree cone - had a dry-stone wall built beside the path in 2013.
 This has subsequently been partially covered by storm material.
 In 2013 useful metal marker posts were set up along this route.
 Let's see how long they last...
 Generally the poles are on the right, with arrows pointing in the direction of travel.
-Not all of them point in the right direction though!
+I'm not sure if all of them point in the right direction though!

 Walks 7,8,9 and 10.
 There are now covered seating areas at the refuge and the wells leading up to it.
 Luxury!